MarcioCerqueira/GlobalIllumination/SoftShadowMapping/ReadMe.txt

 	- G-Buffer proposed in "Comprehensible Rendering of 3-D Shapes" by T. Saito and T. Takahashi in 1990;

 	- Percentage-Closer Soft Shadows proposed in "Percentage-Closer Soft Shadows" by R. Fernando in 2005;

+	- Summed-Area Tables in GPU proposed in "Fast Summed-Area Table Generation and Its Applications" by J. Hensley et al. in 2005;

+	- Summed-Area Variance Shadow Mapping proposed in "Summed-Area Variance Shadow Mapping" by A. Lauritzen in 2007;